-Buying your first home can be very stressful time as it is likely the largest decision you have made in your life.
-That being said, first-time homebuyers should have a lot of questions when buying their first home.
+Buying your first home can be a very stressful time as it is likely the largest decision you have made in your life.
 In our experience, the following questions are some of the most commonly asked by first-time homebuyers.

 What is the benefit of buying, as opposed to renting?

 Buying a home is an investment.
 When you write a check to pay off your mortgage every month, you are essentially investing it in the home.
 Over the years, there is a chance the value of your property will rise, increasing the value of your investment.
 Whereas with renting, you never see a cent of your monthly rent check again.

 How much money will I need to buy a home?